JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

   comparison to just passing a function taking a `SubDataFrame`.
 * Although writing `row`, `proprow`, `groupindices`, and `eachindex` looks like just passing a function they **do not** take a `SubDataFrame` as their argument.
-As we explained in this section, they are special context-dependent expressions that are exceptions to the standard operation specification syntax rules.
+As we explained in this section, they are special column-independent operations that are exceptions to the standard operation specification syntax rules.
 They were added for user convenience (and at the same time they are optimized to be fast).